 The other school, and this theory is just my own and not economically tested, is that prices are so far below replacement cost, buyers have become conditioned to buy so long as it’s a bargain.
 What happens when the bargains are gone and prices begin rising?
 Will buyers buy in fear of prices tomorrow being higher than prices today?
 Something tells me sellers will be staring down the buyers with a “gotcha” type mentality because sellers have taken it on the chin for so long.
 Buyers may look at the sellers and say “You don’t have me, I’ll just sit back and do nothing now that it’s no longer a Deal.”
 And hence the stare down begins, and the question becomes, who blinks and how long does it take?
 We saw some evidence of this after Hurricane Andrew on the East coast.
 Transactions slowed as buyers faced with diminished inventory couldn’t accept right away the new pricing the market brought to bear, and the stare down game began.

 We do have some foreclosures backlogged in the system, and we’re going to need them to be released.
-They all have to sell anyway, and the longer they sit vacant the more the properties deteriorate from lack of maintenance, storms, water damage, vandalism, etc. Nothing good can happen with a vacant foreclosed home in a neighborhood, so the process of foreclosure and getting a new end user in actually helps the healing process of the market, and until we complete this process our market will not be healed.
+They all have to sell anyway, and the longer they sit vacant the more the properties deteriorate from lack of maintenance, storms, water damage, vandalism, etc. This leads to additional costs on repairing damages.
+Roping in services like water damage restoration service austin tx could ease the burden.
+But the hassle is still too much.
+Nothing good can happen with a vacant foreclosed home in a neighborhood, so the process of foreclosure and getting a new end user in actually helps the healing process of the market, and until we complete this process our market will not be healed.

 Ultimately the wild cards are how many foreclosures will come to the market, and when will employment in SW Florida rise.
 Pricing will most likely follow both events, and to some extent interest rates.
 Interest rate increases cut into the buying power of buyers, and many first time home buyers are tight.
 The other factor will probably be public perception of the overall economy and how people feel about their job and their overall financial situation.
 The market’s ability to assess and discern what is truly happening in the real estate market, without all the fluff, will go a long way to determining when prices will start rising again and how quickly.